GoogleChrome/web.dev/src/site/content/en/blog/sms-otp-form/index.md

 ### `type="text"`

-Because OTPs are usually five or six digit numbers, using `type="number"` for an input field might seem intuitive because it changes the mobile keyboard to numbers only.
+Since OTPs are usually five or six digit numbers, using `type="number"` for an input field might seem intuitive because it changes the mobile keyboard to numbers only.
 This is not recommended because the browser expects an input field to be a countable number rather than a sequence of multiple numbers,